This is most recent syllabus. Your final syllabus will be given during your first day of class

 Course Description and Objectives

-This course provides with understanding on how people grow, develop and adapt at different life stages.
+This course provides students with an understanding of how people grow, develop, and adapt at different life stages.
 Students will be introduced to theories related to human development (i.e., normative physical, intellectual, cognitive, emotional, and social development of personality) and the impact of culture on it.
-Developmental psychology aims to research how humans learn, mature and adapt to their environment in order to promote the expression of their potential.
-Students will be encouraged to carry out some academic social research in order to apply theoretical knowledge in a natural environment.
+Developmental psychology aims to research how humans learn, mature, and adapt to their environment to promote the expression of their potential.
+Students will be encouraged to carry out academic social research to apply theoretical knowledge in a natural environment.

 In studying this subject, students will be given the opportunity to reflect on the notion that even though individuals and groups of individuals differ from each other, some ideas, values, and behaviors may be universal and shared by all humans in all cultures (e.g., the capacity to learn a language, raise children, and fall in love).
-In particular, they will apply this reflective process to their own cultural experiences and personal development while in Italy.
-This course is ideal for students majoring in psychology or education.
+They will apply this reflective process to their own cultural experiences and personal development while in Italy.

 In this course, you will:

-- gain a deeper knowledge and understanding of the Italian Culture;
+- Gain a deeper knowledge of the Italian Culture

-- understand the implications of growing in a multi- cultural society.
+- Understand the implications of living in a multicultural society

 Service Learning Project

-You will investigate the principles and psychological outcomes of the Italian, Montessori, and American education systems through theoretical and direct experience in the Italian classroom setting.
-The class will first visit a Montessori elementary school in Perugia to observe classroom organization, style, and activities as well as interactions among students and teachers, which will be used as a mode of gathering data for an ethnographic research project on the implicit school curriculum.
-For the second visit, you will prepare and lead English language activities in the classroom collecting information on students’ responses and interactions while teaching the language.
+Students will investigate the principles and psychological outcomes of the Italian, Montessori, and American education systems through theoretical and direct experience in the Italian classroom setting.
+Students will prepare and lead cultural-based English language activities in a middle school class at the Scuola Media Statale San Paolo.
+This will allow students to collect data on students’ responses and interactions while teaching a language.
+Afterwards, students will visit a Montessori elementary school in Perugia to observe classroom organization, style, and activities as well as interactions among students and teachers, which will be used as a method of gathering data for observation as a research method.

 Mandatory course reader including: